Golden Week Events Japan 2026

 Golden Week runs April 29 to May 6 in 2026 — Japan's longest holiday period and the most festival-dense week of the year.
 Browse every event happening across Japan during Golden Week, filterable by city and category.

-0 events · Updated weekly
+0 events · Updated twice weekly

-About Golden Week Events Japan
+About Golden Week in Japan

 Golden Week clusters four national holidays into a single block from April 29 to May 5, with a substitute holiday on May 6 in 2026.
 It is the most travelled period of the Japanese calendar — millions of people move across the country simultaneously, and cities that are normally quiet roar to life with festivals, markets, and outdoor events.
+The standout Golden Week events are the Hakata Dontaku Festival in Fukuoka (May 3–4, over two million attendees), the Hiroshima Flower Festival (May 3–5), the Hamamatsu Festival (May 3–5), and the Nakanoshima Festival in Osaka (May 3–5).

 Frequently Asked Questions